 11. Employ Multi Functional Furniture

 Image credit: nicolasays.co.uk

-A big part of making a small room seem bigger is using 'muliti functional furniture' that doesn't take up too much space, but does its job well.
+A big part of making a small room seem bigger is using 'mulitifunctional pieces of furniture' that don't take up too much space, but do their job well.
 Maybe also choose pieces that possess extra storage space, for less on-show clutter.

-Instead of bulky pieces of furniture that take up floor space, yet don't serve much purpose, try smaller tables or shelving units that hold your items neatly and in an orderly fashion.
+Instead of bulky pieces of furniture that take up floor space and don't serve much purpose, try smaller folding tables or shelving units that hold your items neatly and in an orderly fashion.